 Search or browse the Bulletin of the Massachusetts Archaeological Society, in publication since 1939.

-A look at the eleven individuals who have led Bridgewater State University since its founding in 1840.
+A look at the twelve individuals who have led Bridgewater State University since its founding in 1840.

 View the Bridgewater State University campus (then known as the State Normal School at Bridgewater, Massachusetts) as depicted in these postcards from the early 20th century.